sheunaluko/vcs/README.md

 ```
 cd src/python/
 virtualenv --python=python3.7 .
-source bin/activate # (b)
+source bin/activate #(b)
 pip install -r requirements.txt
 ```

-After VCS server is already running (labeled 'a' above in the comments) and you are within the activated python virtual environment (labeled 'b'), you can connect the python modules by running the following:
+After VCS server is already running (a) and you are within the activated python virtual environment (b), you can connect the python modules by running the following:

 ```
 python csi_adapter.py